The Richard Blackwood Show

-The Richard Blackwood Show was a UK television series starring comedian Richard Blackwood.
+The Richard Blackwood Show is a UK television series starring comedian Richard Blackwood.
 The show was broadcast from 1999 to 2001 on Channel 4.
 It included features such as interviews, pranks and stand-up comedy routines.
 There were noticeable changes as the series progressed.
 The show was cancelled after one series.

 Production

 Unlike many other talk shows, The Richard Blackwood Show did not air in series/seasons and was instead aired all year long without any seasonal breaks, and twenty-three episodes of the show were aired.

 Casting

 The show was presented by comedian, rapper and actor Richard Blackwood.

 Guests

 The guests on the initial 5 episodes were TQ, Melanie B (or Mel G as she was known at the time of the recording), LFO, LL Cool J, Will Smith and Don King.